Do you want to start a blog and earn money from it?

-My favorite so far is Whatsmyserp Whatsmyserp — a browser extension that provides you all keyword data for free.
+My favorite so far is Whatsmyserp Whatsmyserp — a browser extension that provides you with all keyword data for free.

-For example, if you search for the “best places to visit in japan”, you would see information regarding its search volume and related keywords you can use all throughout the article.
+For example, if you search for the “best places to visit in Japan”, you would see information regarding its search volume and related keywords you can use all throughout the article.

 Other tools would let you see the competition.
 But you can manually gauge the competition by checking out the results for that search phrase and see whether or not the results are a good fit and if they come from reputable sources.

 When searching for the main keywords you want to rank for, look for long-tail keywords — those phrases with three or more words.
 They are the easiest ones to rank for.